 Prosthetics made of metal and plastic are quite common.
 The hip replacement surgery is done with a metal implant with a plastic spacer in between.
 Mostly, titanium and stainless steel are used.
 The plastic spacer is made of polyethylene.
 The implant is connected to the bone through two processes-

-- Cemented method – the prosthetic are secured by using special bone cement.
+- Cemented method – the prosthetics are secured by using special bone cement.

 Metal and – Metal Implant